MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/localownerpresence.md

 For advanced usage scenarios, use the [BeginPublishPresence(ICollection\<PresenceCategoryWithMetaData\>, AsyncCallback, Object)](https://msdn.microsoft.com/library/hh349916\(v=office.15\)) and [EndPublishPresence(IAsyncResult)](https://msdn.microsoft.com/library/hh349982\(v=office.15\)) methods.

 The [PresenceCategoryWithMetaData](https://msdn.microsoft.com/library/hh381915\(v=office.15\)) class encapsulates the **PresenceCategory** being published, together with other publishing details such as container ID, instance ID, version, and expiry type.
-It is expected that an advanced user will understand the impact of his publication and can manage relationship levels (watcher list).
+It's expected that an advanced user will understand the impact of his publication and can manage relationship levels (watcher list).

 For application endpoints that are intended to persist their presence information; that is, that rarely change their presence information, developers can take advantage of the simplified presence publication mechanism that UCMA 4.0 offers.